How to Update Debug Info: A Guide for LLVM Pass Authors

 The first applies synthetic debug information to every instruction of the module, and the second checks that this DI is still available after an optimization has occurred, reporting any errors/warnings while doing so.

-The instructions are assigned sequentially increasing line locations, and are immediately used by debug value intrinsics everywhere possible.
+The instructions are assigned sequentially increasing line locations, and are immediately used by debug value records everywhere possible.

 For example, here is a module before: